 Comprehensive Orthodontics is what many people typically think of when they think of braces.
-The main aims of the treatment are to align the teeth and correct any bite discrepancies.
+The main aims of the treatment are to align the teeth and correct any discrepancies.

 This differs to Short Term Orthodontics where the main aim is to produce a much more cosmetically pleasing result, without significantly changing the way the teeth bite together.